Clockknight/Clockknight.github.io/homebrew/Monk_Paths.md

 # Monk of Paths

-This subclass of Monk focuses on versatility, and taking on specific roles to fill the needs of the team, through its usages of stances.
+This subclass of Monk focuses on versatility, and taking on specific roles to fill the team's needs, through its usages of Paths.

+Keeping a good chunk of the Monk kit the same, mostly tweaking the Ki usage.

 <details>
 <li>